Farnham Castle's Bishops of Winchester

 Aymer de Valence, together with his brother William, were half-brothers of Henry III.
 The growing influence of Henry's young wife (Eleanor of Provence) and her Savoyard family and supporters encouraged him to invite Aymer, his brother William and a number of their friends to help redress the balance at court.
 Aymer was just 23 when he was elected (with much pressure by the King) to the See of Winchester.
 He was illiterate, secular and, like many at court, spoke no English.

-In 1254 he had plans to make changes in Farnham and two of his existing arches for a new building remain on one side of the Norman chapel as evidence of some proposed additions.
+In 1254 he had plans to make changes in Farnham and two of his existing arches for a new building remain on one side of the Norman chapel as evidence of some proposed additions, perhaps another aisle.
 But his plan was never to materialise.
-Following a financial dispute with the Archbishop of Canterbury he tasked his men to set fire to Lambeth Palace.
-The Archbishop not being in residence, they captured instead one of his agents and brought him to Farnham.
-He was eventually released and quickly sought safety with the monks at Waverley Abbey.
+Following a financial dispute with the Archbishop of Canterbury he tasked his men to kidnap him.
+The Archbishop not being in residence, they set fire to Lambeth Palace and captured instead one of his agents and brought him to Farnham.
+He was eventually released and he quickly sought safety with the monks at Waverley Abbey.

 Aymer was also said to have been involved in the death of one of Queen Eleanor's servants - or perhaps an influential Baron's servant.
 Either way, Aymer was forced out of office and exiled abroad by powerful enemies.
 His plans for new building works in Farnham were left incomplete.
 His appeal to Pope Alexander IV for reinstatement as Bishop of Winchester was supported, but he died and was buried in Paris in 1260 on his return to England.
 His heart is said to be buried in Winchester Cathedral.

 John Gervais (1262-1268)